 If your next move will be into a premium or luxury home, now is the time to move up!
-The inventory of homes for sale at these higher price ranges has forced these markets into a buyer's market.
+The inventory of homes for sale at higher price ranges has forced the luxury market into a buyer's market.
 This means that if you are planning on selling a starter or trade-up home, your home will sell quickly AND you'll be able to find a premium home to call your own!

-Prices are projected to appreciate by 4.6% over the next year according to CoreLogic.
+According to CoreLogic, prices are projected to appreciate by 4.8% over the next year.
 If you are moving to a higher-priced home, it will wind up costing you more in raw dollars (both in down payment and mortgage payment) if you wait.